eCommerce: Tech Market

 9. Samsclub.com

-Samsclub.com boasts US$1.8 billion in U.S. online electronics sales and US$9.2 billion globally.
+Similar to Costco.com, Samsclub.com also boasts around US$2 billion in U.S. online electronics sales and US$10 billion globally.
 Its strong performance in the U.S. highlights its influence in the online electronics market, while its international sales reflect its global reach.

 Sam's Club is streamlining online shopping by deploying AI to speed up in-store processes, like its Scan & Go system, enhancing both in-store and online experiences.
 This tech move, aimed at reducing wait times, indirectly boosts online shopping efficiency by integrating smoother, faster service models, demonstrating Sam's Club's focus on customer satisfaction and innovation.